 It may cause issues with your intervals and make it hard to become pregnant.
 PCOS can also cause undesirable changes in how you look.
 When it is not treated, over the years it may result in other health issues, like diabetes and cardiovascular disease.
 Most women with Polycystic Ovary Syndrome Problems develop many tiny cysts in their ovaries.
 That’s why it’s known as PCOS.
 The cysts aren’t dangerous but contribute to hormone imbalances.
 Early identification and treatment can help control the symptoms and avoid long-term issues.

 The reason for Polycystic Ovary Syndrome Problems remains perplexing.
 PCOS is considered to arise from a mix of environmental and behavioral factors that interact to induce the attribute metabolic and menstrual disturbances.
-It’s currently accepted that PCOS is due to numerous things, partially hereditary, however, the research about the receptor responsible for PCOS remains continuing.
+It’s currently accepted that PCOS is due to numerous things, partially hereditary, however, the research about the receptor responsible for PCOS remains to continue.
 Though not regular, this disorder is known to occur in guys and this hereditary predisposition might be expressed as early balding.

 Clinical signal symptoms: